Tw1ddle/haxe-kiwi-demo/README.md

 Edit the constraint definitions in ```data/equalities.json``` to modify the system.
 The example shown in the screenshot above is a system of equalities with some external edit variables such as the mouse position and current time which modify the system.

-### Notes ###
+## Notes
-If the demo does not look like it should, crashes or whatever then please contact me or open an issue.
+If the demo does not look or work like it should then please contact me or open an issue.